Previous dayApril 13, 2026Next day

 9.5 km---AutoUSGS →

-The USGS recorded this magnitude 2.2 earthquake 39 km SW of Lovelock, Nevada at 20:07 UTC on April 13, 2026.
-At a depth of 9.5 km, the event was shallow crustal.
+A magnitude 2.2 seismic event took place 39 km SW of Lovelock, Nevada on April 13, 2026 at 20:07 UTC.
+The hypocenter lay at 9.5 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 39.948°N, -118.830°E. The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13